 Participation is an important democratic right.
-At various levels (degree programme, faculty, university or national) you can participate in decision-making and advice on all kinds of matters that concern the education and organization of Leiden University.
+At various levels (degree programme, faculty, university or national) you can participate in decision-making and advice on all kinds of matters that concern the education and organisation of Leiden University.
 You also learn a lot from it.

 You can think of a student representative on the university council, faculty council or programme committee.
-Or at the Leiden University Student Platform or even as an assessor in the faculty board.
+Or at the Leiden University Student Platform or even as an assessor in the Faculty Board.
 Also, think of participation through national student organizations that stand up for student interests.